 Arrival in Nice by Car

-Driving as far as Nice is a perfectly good option for many, though you should keep in mind that you’ll still need to use public transport for the rest of the way to Monaco – finding a parking space in Monaco will be about as easy as getting a royal flush at the casino.
+Keep in mind that you’ll still need to use public transport for going to the Grand Prix – parking spaces in Monaco are about as rare as a royal flush at the Monte Carlo Casino.

 Getting around in Nice

-Probably overall the best way of getting around in Nice, Velo Bleu is the city’s initiative to be more green and ease congestion and at a cost of €1/day it’s hard to argue with it.
+Probably overall the best way of getting around in Nice, Velo Bleu is the city’s initiative to be more green (or should that be blue?) and at a cost of just €1/day it’s hard not to like it.
 Go to www.velobleu.org for a map showing where the stations are.